 5. IPO process

-- What is the proposed IPO timetable, assuming the company wishes to move as expeditiously as possible?
+- What is the proposed IPO timetable and key milestones, assuming the company wishes to move as expeditiously as possible?
+Are there any calendar windows to avoid?
+Are there any other companies in the sector you expect to attempt to IPO in the next twelve months?

 - Any recommendation for “test-the-waters” meetings prior to the roadshow and list of potential investors with whom the underwriter would propose the company meet, in either a non-deal roadshow prior to the IPO or a “test-the-waters” meeting in advance of launching the IPO roadshow?